bbc/logtracer/README.md

 > Adds distributed tracing information to logger output and sends traces to the Stackdriver Trace API.

 # todo tw firebreak sprint:
-- convert flask decorators to function decorators not class
 - finish readme for flask helpers
+- update this readme
+    - say about removal of context? causing confusion
 - write tests for b3/tracing stuff
 - write tests for helpers
-- code grpc helpers
 - write readme for it

 ## Purpose